 'Independence Day': THR's 1996 Review

-In July 1996, heroes Will Smith and Jeff Goldblum saved the world in Independence Day.
-Years later, the franchise is back with Independence Day: Resurgence, set to premiere June 24.
+On July 3, 1996, Will Smith and Jeff Goldblum saved the world in Independence Day when it hit theaters.
 The Hollywood Reporter's original review is below:

 Imaginatively splicing genres together (sci-fi, disaster, war) as well as cloning winning ingredients from more recent films from Lucas, Spielberg and Cameron files, screenwriters Roland Emmerich and Dean Devlin do not exactly lift us off into any new story dimensions, but rather, they have created a sci-fi story constellation of the brightest star elements.
 With German director Emmerich at the helm, Independence Day soars as filmic uber-craft.

 In this canny scenario, there is, contrary to “Ecclesiastes,” something new under the sun: Massive, saucer-like spacecraft hover over the world’s big cities one weekend, blocking the sunlight and casting terrifying shadows over human creation.
 In the United States, this weekend is the Fourth of July weekend.
 Evidently, these aliens know when to catch us off-guard, including the president (Bill Pullman), a Clintonesque leader who realizes that he might have to act decisively in this instance.
 That we’re not alone in the universe is not exactly a comforting realization — the monstrous alien presence is, by all indications, an invasionary force.